 In the spring of 2014 we all had our doctoral degrees, and we applied for research funds.
 That autumn, we received research funds from the Swedish Research Council and were able to seriously start engaging in investigating the psychological and cognitive aspects of hen’s entry into the Swedish language.

 In the autumn of 2015, Hellen Vergoossen joined the project as a research assistant, and is now writing her dissertation within the project.
 In the autumn of 2017, the project grew further by incorporating Amanda Klysing as a research assistant.
 Amanda is now writing her dissertation within the project.
-In the Fall of 2018, When Amanda was accepted as a PhD student, Erik van Berlekom was recruited to fill the position as research assistent.
-A couple of months later, Lotta Stille also started as a research assistant in the project.
+In the Fall of 2018, When Amanda was accepted as a PhD student, Elli van Berlekom was recruited to fill the position as research assistent.
+A couple of months later, Lotta Stille also started as a research assistant in the project and worked with us until the Summer of 2020.

 In the autumn of 2016 we were granted research funds from the Swedish Foundation for Humanities and Social Sciences and in the autumn of 2017 we were granted research funds from the Swedish Research Council for Health, Working Life and Welfare.

-Amanda Klysing wrote her master’s thesis in psychology with a focus on gender in the Spring of 2017 and thereafter joined the project as a research assistant.
-Starting in the Autumn of 2018, Amanda is now a PhD student in psychology at Lund University, with a dissertation about gender-fair language
+PhD student Amanda Klysing wrote her master’s thesis in psychology with a focus on gender in the Spring of 2017 and thereafter joined the project as a research assistant.
+Starting in the Autumn of 2018, Amanda is now a PhD student in psychology at Lund University, with a dissertation about gender-fair language.
+Personal webpage

-Erik van Berlekom started as an assistent in the project in September 2018.
-Their primary focus is to work with face perception in relation to a non-binary notion of gender, where they for example create faces to be used as stimuli materials.
+Elli van Berlekom started as an assistent in the project in September 2018.
+Since the Autumn of 2019, Elli is a PhD student at the department of psychology, Stockholm University.
+Their primary focus is face perception in relation to a non-binary notion of gender.
 Personal webpage

 Sabine Sczesny is professor in psychology at University of Bern, and our senior advisor.
 Personal webpage